B-Mags/Creative-Writing/Creative Writing Samples.md

 ## Voice is important.
 So is pastiche.
-Here is my voice through various lenses and using various devices.
+So are literary devices.
+### Here are some samples of my work.

 ### Literary Fiction